jmagman/flutter-wiki/Plugin-Tests.md

 ### Enabling XCTests or XCUITests

-1. Open <path_to_plugin>/example/ios/Runner.xcworkspace using XCode.
+1. Open <path_to_plugin>/example/ios/Runner.xcworkspace using Xcode.
 1. Create a new "Unit Testing Bundle" or "UI Testing Bundle", depending on the type of test.
 1. In the target options window, populate details as following, then click on "Finish".
-    * In the "product name" field, type "XCTests" or "RunnerUITests", depending on the type of test.
+    * In the "product name" field, type "RunnerTests" or "RunnerUITests", depending on the type of test.
     * In the "Team" field, select "None".
     * In the Organization Name field, type in "Flutter".
 This should usually be pre-populated.
     * In the Organization Identifier field, type in "com.google".
 This should usually be pre-populated.